How Not to Succeed

 * If someone asks any kind of questions about your prices or seems a bit uncomfortable with how much they are, tell them your art is cheap compared to (insert name of famous artist here).

-* Constantly complain about who the galleries are showing, who the museums are showing, artists who get lots of exposure or attention, your lack of being recognized, ignorant collectors, clueless critics and as many other aspects of the art world as possible.
+* Constantly complain about who the galleries are showing, who the museums are showing, artists who get lots of exposure or attention, your lack of being recognized, ignorant collectors, clueless critics, and trash as many other aspects of the art world as possible.

 * Make sure you're late whenever you have an appointment to show your art.
 Better yet, cancel the appointment once or twice first and then make sure you're late.

 * If you've got a deadline to have your art ready for a show, miss it.
 If you've got a deadline to have your statement, bio or resume ready for a show, catalog or website, miss it.
-If an you have a deadline to submit a grant, residency or exhibition application, send it in late.
+If an you have a deadline to submit an application for a grant, residency or exhibition opportunity, send it in late.

 * Assume that everyone understands your art as well as you do.
 Assume also that understanding your art is the viewer's responsibility, not yours.

-* Disagree with as many comments about your art as possible.
+* Disagree with as many comments people make about your art as possible.

-* When people ask you questions about your art, act like they're idiots and should know better.
+* When people ask you questions about your art, act like they're ignorant and should know better.

 * As often as possible, when people tell you how they interpret your art or what they see in it, tell them they're wrong.
 Then tell them what they should be thinking or seeing.